chuckrunge/sidacoja/README.md

 ADVANCED DATA SELECTION
 =======================

 Basic AND / OR logic is supported.
-IF begins a new criterion.
+IF begins a query.
 AND ties a criterion to the previous one.
-So AND will string multiple criteria together, and they all must be true.
+AND will string multiple criteria together, and they all must be true.
 OR begins another criterion.

 Example:

     	sdjc.addFilter(new String[]{"IF", "Last Name","EQ","Smith"});
     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","John"});
     	sdjc.addFilter(new String[]{"AND", "City","EQ","Johnsonville"});